 Over to You

-Would you consider starting a social media business?
+So, would you consider starting a social media business?
 Let’s get the conversation going – tell me why you would or wouldn’t in the comments section below.

 If you know anyone who is interested in becoming a social media manager, please share this post with them.